shikanime/websites/README.md

 ## Websites

-Hey 🌸 I'm Shikanime Deva, this repository hold some of the websites I run on my domain.
+Hey 🌸 I'm Shikanime Deva, this repository holds some of the small websites I run on my domain.